Coming Soon

 Singin in the Rain (1952)

-With live performance as part of EastSide Arts Festival
+With a live performance by Soda Pops! part of EastSide Arts Festival

 At our new home for our Silver Screen the Belmont Bowling Club during Strand's refurbishment!